 2004 I started photographing during my internship for my bachelor degree in Chemistry in Switzerland.
 2006 I decided to buy my own camera.
 From there on photography started to grow as a hobby, and eventually I became quite passionate about it.
 It helped me getting in touch with myself, and I found my rest within it.

 2011 a very turbulent and profound period in my life started when my father suddenly passed away.
-The period following his death, I faced my most darkest and hardest times, facing numerous challenges.
-Photography formed an activity where I learned to pick up life again.
-I went outdoors, and slowly started to cope with my then shattered life.
+The period following his death was a very difficult time, and was also a period when I was starting to deal with some personal challanges, as I also just figured out I had ADHD.
+Photography formed an activity where I learned to pick up life again and keep my head clear.
+I went outdoors, and slowly started to cope with the mess in my head.
 An interest I share with my dad is the sea.
 Over time I came ever more to the quiet shorelines of the southwestern Dutch delta-isles, to seek refuge and calmness.
 Finally, since 2018, I moved over to the shores of the delta.
 Closer to the places I love, along the shores that calm me down.

-Throughout my difficult times during the first half of the 2010's, a body of work started to form, as well as a photographic style and identity were taking shape.
-Along the way I also picked up a big interest for photography on film, next to the eases of working digitally.
-Also I started to apply a more minimalistic approach to photography.
-I have summarized the work that has accumulated the last decade as my project "Delta" - it is a still growing collection of landscapes of the Dutch river delta.
+Somewhere halfway in the 2010's, a body of work started to form, as well as a photographic style and identity were taking shape.
+Along the way I also picked up a big interest for photography on film, next to the eases of working digitally, and I was experimenting with a more minimalistic style.
+Since 2019/2020 I have started to summarized the work that has accumulated the last decade as my project "Delta" - it is a still growing collection of landscapes of the Dutch river delta.

 Other interests such as geology strongly formed my choice of travels and the work resulting from that, which I have bundled up in "Terra".
-Other material is a strange combination of interests, such as Enginering (Architecture and urbanized/industrial landscapes), abstraction, and the fascination of all things being vulnerable in time.
-The latter three did not condense in clearly outlined "projects" or series yet, I'm still figuring these out while I go.
+Other material is a strange combination of interests, such as Enginering (Architecture and urbanized/industrial landscapes), abstraction, and some other themes.
+These are not clearly defined, and for now will probably will just result in some "short stories".